M-Rodani1/basegasfeesML/BACKEND_PRESENTATION.md

 Two: Model accuracy.
 Took 2 days of feature engineering to get from 23% to 70%.

 Three: Real-time performance.
-Had to optimize feature calculation to generate predictions in under 1 second.
+Had to optimise feature calculation to generate predictions in under 1 second.

 ---